 What have you gotten yourself into?

-Newcomers may be surprised by the passion of locals on all sides of all issues—from land use to political elections to bond measures.
-But the fact is, the more impassioned the populace, the better the chances the town from which it hails is worth shouting about.
+Newcomers may be surprised by the passion locals exhibit on all sides of issues related to land use, political elections and bond measures.
+But the fact is that the more impassioned the populace, the more likely the town is worth shouting about.

 Chico is no exception.

-The city is led by a seven-member City Council, each with a four-year term.
+The city is led by a seven-member City Council; each member serves a four-year term.
 Elections are staggered every two years—three seats up one cycle and four the next.
-Candidate campaigns for office are brash, boisterious and bold, and candidates must raise and spend up to $20,000 or more to gain a position that pays $500.
+Campaigners are often boisterous and bold and usually raise $20,000 or more to gain a position that pays $500 a month.

-We generally get top-notch people to fill these seats, people who are subjected to the criticism of their contituency, which amounts to everybody in the city limits for each candidate—councilmembers are elected at large and thus do not represent separate geographical districts.
+Chico generally elects top-notch people to fill these seats, and these people are accountable to their constituents—which amounts to everybody within city limits; council members are elected at large and thus do not represent separate geographical districts.

-Obviously, councilmembers have day jobs, too, which means they have to cram for the issues that come up at the semi-monthly meetings.
-And, as if that weren’t enough, the council members also serve on sub-committees and make up the Chico Redevelopment Agency, which acts on projects to stimulate property tax revenues that help the city finances.
+Obviously, council members have day jobs too, which means they have to cram for the detailed discussions that arise at the semi-monthly meetings.
+And, as if that weren’t enough, the council members also serve on subcommittees and make up the Chico Redevelopment Agency, which acts on projects to stimulate property tax revenues and improve the city’s finances.

-The Chico City Council is a weak-mayor system, meaning the mayor is not elected to that office by the voters but is rather appointed by the elected City Council, and possesses only figurative power, handling the gavel to control the meetings, police the behavior of other councilmembers and cut ribbons at public functions.
+The Chico City Council is a weak-mayor system, meaning the mayor is not elected to that office by the voters but rather is appointed by the elected City Council and possesses only figurative power.
+He or she handles the gavel to control the meetings, polices the behavior of other council members and cuts ribbons at public functions.
 An appointed city manager administers the day-to-day functioning of city government.

-The supervisors’ meetings, too, can be heated affairs, marked by political ambitions, hidden agendas and passions for what is best for the people who live here.
+Like City Council meetings, the supervisors’ meetings can be heated affairs, marked by political posturing, hidden motivations and passion for what is best for the people who live here.